Algebraic diagrammatic construction (ADC)#

 myadc.analyze()

-The capabilities of the adc module at present are summarized in in the following table:
+The current capabilities of the adc module are summarized in the following table:

 Method